SubhajitRoy11/first-demo/README.md

 # first-demo
-This is the first demo for Git and Github class
+This is the first demo for Git and Github class.